Cowboy Church Bass

 temp was in the 60-70s.
 Winds 0-10 mph.

-Flat Creek.
-Grass: Authorities had been
+We launched at Flat Creek.
+Grass: Authorities had been spraying Diquat

-spraying Diquat herbicide on the aquatic vegetation in the Kickapoo and Old
+herbicide on the aquatic vegetation in the Kickapoo and Old Folks areas of the

-Folks areas of the lake, so grass was hard to find if any.
+lake, so grass was hard to find if any.

 SCATTER SHOOTING